OgistDipen/Facc/README.md

 sudo docker-compose build <br />
 sudo docker-compose up -d

-check running containers by running: sudo docker container ps -a
+check running containers by running: <br />
+sudo docker container ps -a

-server is running on localhost:8000 port phpmyadmin is running on localhost:8899 port mysql is on 4306 port
+server is running on localhost:8000 port <br />
+phpmyadmin is running on localhost:8899 port <br />
+mysql is on 4306 port <br />

 4. Steps to Create factory_schedule database: